kamdenrazi/englishInstructions/readme.md

 ![image1](photos/image1.png)

 The website should look like this.
-We will be working in the terminal.
+You will be working in the terminal.
 There is no need to log in.

 2: Make a folder by typing the command `mkdir` followed by the name of the folder, i.e. `mkdir Programs` <kbd>Enter</kbd>
   (`mkdir` stands for 'Make Directory').